panada/app/README.md

 Panada is a high performance PHP 5.4 base development framework, yet simple.
 Not only in contexts about how to use it, but also how the core system run it.

-At this time, Panada 2.0 is on its very heavy in development phrases, so it will be a lot changes in the features.
+At this time, Panada 2.0 is on its very heavy development phrases, so it will be a lot changes in the features.

 ## Requirements